ibm-cloud-docs/openwhisk/prep.md

     The file `dist/bundle.js` is created and deploys as the action source code.

-    To avoid compatibility issues, you can use the runtime to build the webpack.
+    To avoid compatibility issues, you can use the runtime to build the `webpack`.
 Use the following command in the source directory to run steps 4 and 5 inside the container.
     ```bash
     docker run --rm -it --entrypoint "/bin/bash" -v $PWD:/nodejsAction ibmfunctions/action-nodejs-v16:1.0.0 -c "npm run prebuild && npm run build"
     ```